-The Post Exploitation Adversary Simulations – Network Data Exfiltration Techniques training class has been designed to present students the modern and emerging tools and techniques available for network data exfiltration, testing and bypassing DLP/IDS/IPS/FW systems, protocol tunneling, hiding, pivoting and generating malicious network events.
+The In & Out – Network Data Exfiltration Techniques [RED edition] training class has been designed to present students modern, emerging tools and techniques available for network data exfiltration, testing and bypassing DLP/IDS/IPS/FW systems, protocol tunneling, hiding, pivoting and generating malicious network events.
 Highly technical content and only a hands-on practical approach guarantees that the usage of this transferred knowledge & technologies in real production environments will be easy, smooth and repeatable.

-As for the introduction we will cover the latest APT-style campaigns using malware samples, analyze the top C2 network communication techniques seeing in the wild and map the findings directly to ATT&CK Framework, kill chain methodology and defense in depth strategy.
-We will also go slightly(with live examples OFC!) through the importance of network baselining, memory forensics, automated malware analysis systems and finally the real threat simulation tactics which are the key important aspects of this training.
+As for the introduction we will cover the latest APT-style campaigns using malware samples, analyze the top C2 network communication techniques seeing in the wild and map the findings directly to ATT&CK Framework, kill chain methodology and defense/offense in depth strategy.
+We will also learn through the importance of network baselining, memory forensics, automated malware analysis solutions.
+Then, we will focus on the real threat simulation tactics that are the key important aspect of this training.

-Next, we will deep dive into the individual network protocols, services and techniques commonly in use by adversaries in corporate networks and discuss the characteristic security detection features.
-Using available set of tools (more than 50 different tools and frameworks – check the Keywords section list below), the student will play one by one with well prepared exfiltration, pivoting and tunneling use-cases to generate the true network symptoms of modern attacker behavior.
+We will deep dive into the individual network protocols, services and post exploitation techniques commonly in use by adversaries in corporate networks and discuss the security detection features.
+Using available set of tools, the student will play one by one with well prepared exfiltration, pivoting, tunneling and protocol anomalies use-cases to generate the true network symptoms of modern attacker behavior.

 Who Should Attend: